Drllap/development_setup/doc/notes/sika_str_notes.md

 * BWL W8D1
 Snatch Highpull + High Hang Snatch 2x(1+1)
 Last week you told me to focus on pulling with my back when in the extension and get my elbows high
+  * No technical pointers.
+I'm probably close to overstraining.
+Get my nutrition and sleep in order.
+    Take a couple more days of.
+Only train for 3 days a week for the next two weeks.
+Add 15 min more to the warm-up

 ## [Livestream 2024-01-12](https://www.facebook.com/100001054104188/videos/1132045914469704/)
 * I start at 28:17